christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 Then I submit a job for each sample via job array.

-Ultimately, each pass across all samples in this dataset took me ~1 hour.
+Each pass across all samples in this dataset took me ~40-60 minutes.

 ### On mapping NextSeq reads
 From STAR's output, only ~20-25% of NextSeq reads are uniquely mapped vs. ~75-80% of HiSeq reads.

-The main difference is that ~40% NextSeq reads are "mapped to too many loci" (>10 loci)
-# vs ??% of HiSeq reads.
+The main difference is that ~40% NextSeq reads are "mapped to too many loci" (>10 loci) vs 2-10% of HiSeq reads.
+The NextSeq reads are also more likely to be unmapped due to being "too short" (20% vs. 10%) or "other" (15% vs. 2%).

-It's worth remembering that:
-1. The NextSeq reads are 32 bp while the HiSeq are 50 bp, and
-1. Galgal5 has only the toplevel genome assembly, which includes haplotypes and patches (no primary assembly is available on Ensembl).
-It's likely that reads are mapping to repetitive regions.
+Part of this is probably due to the NextSeq reads being 32 bp while the HiSeq are 50 bp + Galgal5 having only the toplevel genome assembly on Ensembl.
+Unlike primary assemblies, toplevel genome assemblies include haplotypes and repetitive patches.
+It's likely that the shorter reads map more easily to these repetitive regions.

 I've tested the following:
 1. Mapping reads to genomes indexed with `--sjdbOverhang 31` or `49` based on read length (default is 100, recommended is ((max read length)-1)).
 	1. No effect.
 1. Mapping only R1 reads to see if the sort order in paired FASTQ input was an issue (known STAR bug).
 	1. No effect.
 1. Relaxing the requirements for mapping length with `--outFilterScoreMinOverLread 0 --outFilterMatchNminOverLread 0 --outFilterMatchNmin 25`.
 The average input length for the PE is ~60 (2x32).
-Default for STAR aligns if read maps at least 2/3 of total input length, so this essentially allows shorter reads to map.
+STAR defaults map if read aligns to at least 2/3 of its total input length, so this allows reads that match on at least 25 bp instead of at least 40 bp to be mapped.
 	1. ~4% more reads map uniquely instead of falling in the "too short" category.
 Makes sense but doesn't solve the problem.
 1. Setting `--outFilterMultimapNmax 20` (default is 10, meaning that once a read maps to >10 loci, it's marked as mapping to too many.
 20 is seen at https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline/).
 	1. No effect.